-Difference Between Purchasing vs Procurement
+Difference Between Purchasing and Procurement

-Procurement is the entire process involved in acquiring goods and services.
-Procurement meets the internal need efficiently through purchasing or hiring and outsourcing.
-Procurement involves the process of selecting vendors, establishing payment terms, strategic vetting, selection, the negotiation of contracts and actual purchasing of goods whereas purchasing do not require strategic vetting and negotiating the contracts.
 The main objective of purchasing involves maintaining the quality and value of a company’s products.
+Procurement involves the process of selecting vendors, establishing payment terms, strategic vetting, selection, the negotiation of contracts, and actual purchasing of goods.
+In contrast, purchasing does not require strategic vetting and negotiating contracts.

 What is Purchasing?

-There are two types of Purchasing
+There are two types of purchasing;

 - Direct Purchasing: The items that are part of finished goods.
 Direct Purchase affects the production process of manufacturing.
 Ex.
 Raw Materials